 Fused Filament Fabrication

-The thermoplastic filament is melted through a heated nozzle and selectively extruded, building layer upon layer.
-After building, supports are removed.
+Fused Filament Fabrication (FFF), otherwise known as FDM, is a thermoplastic filament that’s melted through a heated nozzle and selectively extruded, building layer upon layer.

 3D scanning uses a laser to capture the shape of physical objects to create a CAD file of the object for the computer.
 This technology is a great way to reverse engineer parts.